mmeyer/huma-tutorial/README.md

 What it does not yet install is the following software, which you can install with the following commands

 `conda install -c graphviz
 pip install matplotlib
 pip install graphviz
-pip install pydot`
+pip install pydot
+`

 After you setup all software you need to checkout my gitHub repository, with all the files for the tutorial.
-The command would be as following
+The command would be as following:

 `git clone https://github.com/mmeyer/huma-tutorial`

-To check if all the required software is installed correctly in your environment, you call in your terminal/shell
+to check if all the required software is installed correctly in your environment, you call in your terminal/shell

 `python software_version_check.py`

 in the root folder of this Github repository that just you just checkout.

-You should get the following message back if you installed all required software versions correctly, only the versions can have changed.
+You should get the following message back if you installed all required software versions correctly, only the versions shown might change.

 `scipy: 0.19.1
 numpy: 1.13.1